tae898/on-policy-rl/README.md

 ## 📚 On-Policy Algorithm Progression

-This series focuses on four fundamental **on-policy** RL algorithms that showcase the progression from pure policy gradients to advanced policy optimization with variance reduction techniques.
+This series focuses on five fundamental **on-policy** RL algorithms that showcase the progression from pure policy gradients to advanced policy optimization with variance reduction techniques.

 ### 01. REINFORCE (Pure Policy Gradients)